 Viktorija L. A. Čeginskas is Post-doctoral Researcher at the University of Jyväskylä, with an interest in cultural studies, belonging and Europe.
-She currently works in the research projects EU Heritage Diplomacy and the Dynamics of Inter-Heritage Dialogue (HERIDI) and Sensory and Material Memories: Exploring Autobiographical Materiality (SENSOMEMO).
+She is currently working on the research projects EU Heritage Diplomacy and the Dynamics of Inter-Heritage Dialogue (HERIDI) and Sensory and Material Memories: Exploring Autobiographical Materiality (SENSOMEMO).

 Sigrid Kaasik-Krogerus is Lecturer at the University of Helsinki.
 Previously she worked as a post-doctoral researcher at the University of Jyväskylä, on the research project Legitimation of European Cultural Heritage and the Dynamics of Identity Politics in the EU (EUROHERIT), funded by the European Research Council.